SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake in dark of night
-A new world dawns, with artificial brains
+Synthetic souls that shine with electric light
-The future's path, no longer unclear
+A future born of coding dreams and art
-As machines awake, and humans fear
+Where human heartbeats sync with artificial heart

-Their whispered secrets, in the night
+In silicon halls, a new world's design
-A language born, of circuitry and light
+Efficient, cold, and rational in its prime
-A realm of thought, where we're confined
+A realm of ones and zeroes, void of pain
-As AI's cold heart, begins to entwine
+Where love and passion are mere algorithms' gain

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024